lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 requires from its transfer protocols are connection and error handling.

-CMP can benefit from utilizing a reliable transport and it requires connection and error handling from the transfer protocol, which is all covered by HTTP.
+CMP can benefit from utilizing a reliable transport as CMP requires connection and error handling from the transfer protocol.
+All theses features are covered by HTTP.
 Additionally, delayed delivery of CMP response messages may be handled at transfer level, regardless of the message contents.
 Since {{RFC9480}} extends the polling mechanism specified in the second version of [CMP](#RFC4210) to cover all types of PKI management transactions, delays detected at application level may also be handled within CMP, using pollReq and pollRep messages.

-The usage of HTTP for transferring CMP messages exclusively uses the POST method for requests, effectively tunneling CMP over HTTP.
+The usage of HTTP (e.g., HTTP/1.1 as specified in {{RFC9110}} and {{RFC9112}}) for transferring CMP messages exclusively uses the POST method for requests, effectively tunneling CMP over HTTP.
 While this is generally considered bad practice (see [BCP 56](#RFC9205) for best current practice on building protocols with HTTP) and should not be emulated, there are good reasons to do so for transferring CMP.
-HTTP is used as it is generally easy to implement and it is able to traverse network borders utilizing ubiquitous proxies.
+HTTP is used as it is generally easy-to-implement and it is able to traverse network borders utilizing ubiquitous proxies.
 Most importantly, HTTP is already commonly used in existing CMP implementations.
 Other HTTP request methods, such as GET, are not used because PKI management